Matheran

-Matheran is an automobile-free hill station and a municipal council in the Karjat taluka of the Raigad district located in the Indian state of Maharashtra.
+Matheran is a partially automobile free hill station and a municipal council in the Karjat taluka of the Raigad district located in the Indian state of Maharashtra.
 Matheran is part of the Mumbai Metropolitan Region, and one of the smallest hill stations in India.
 It is located in the Western Ghats, at an elevation of around 800 m (2,625 feet) above sea level.
 It is about 90 km from Mumbai, and 120 km from Pune.
 This proximity to these urban areas makes it a weekend getaway for many.
-Matheran, which means "forest on the forehead" (of the mountains) in Marathi, is an eco-sensitive region, declared by the Ministry of Environment, Forest and Climate Change, Government of India.
-It is Asia's only automobile-free hill station.
+Matheran, which means "forest on the forehead" (of the mountains) in Marathi, is an eco-sensitive region as declared by the Ministry of Environment, Forest and Climate Change, Government of India.

 There are many hotels and Parsi bungalows in the area.
-Old British colonial architecture is preserved in Matheran.
+British colonial architecture is preserved in Matheran.
 The roads are made of red laterite earth.

 History

 Matheran was identified by Hugh Poyntz Malet, the then district collector of Raigad district in the May of 1850.
-Lord Elphinstone, the then Governor of Bombay laid the foundations of the development as a future hill station.
-The British developed Matheran as a getaway from the regional summer heat.
-It is also the birthplace of freedom fighter Veer Bhai Kotwal.
+Lord Elphinstone, the then Governor of Bombay, laid the foundations for its development as a future hill station.
+Matheran was developed as a getaway from the regional summer heat.
+It was also the birthplace of freedom fighter Veer Bhai Kotwal.